amcharts/amcharts-wp/readme.txt

 7. The chart shortcodes are replaced with the actual charts when page renders.

 == Changelog ==

+= 1.0.6 =
+* Fixed a warning that was being displayed if Wordpress debug mode was enabled

+= 1.0.5 =
+* Fixed a bug that was causing resource list to break on some PHP setups

 = 1.0.4 =
 * Added an option to use self-hosted (commercial) amCharts libraries with embedded Live Editor charts